 Disclosure: This post contains affiliate links.
 This means that at no additional cost to you, I will earn a commission if you click through and make a purchase.
 Thank you for your support!

-As I’ve ventured into the realm of blogging more regularly in 2018, I have realized just how much there is to learn about writing, SEO, WordPress, and so many other things.
+As I’ve ventured into the realm of blogging more regularly this year, I have realized just how much there is to learn about writing, SEO, WordPress, and so many other things.
 Though I’m still fairly wet behind the ears compared to many writers, I have discovered a number of helpful resources on my blogging journey and want to share the ones that have been the most useful for me!

 - Grammarly – Sometimes I write quickly or late at night when I’m not at the top of my punctuation game, so I’m thankful that Grammarly has my back.
 This is a great tool to ensure you publish professional content free of typos and grammatical errors.
 It’s basically your proofreading knight in shining armor.

-- Free Photos – The first rule of blogging – don’t use copyrighted photos!
-You might not know this, but you can’t just Google image search something and place that photo on your blog without permission.
-It’s great if you can get by using only photos you have taken, but if not, you can find great quality free photo content for your posts on Pexels and Unsplash.
+- Royalty-Free Images – You might not know this, but you can’t just Google image search something and place that photo on your blog without permission.
+It’s great if you can get by using only photos you have taken, but if not, you can find great quality free photo content for your posts on Pixabay, Pexels and Unsplash.
+For creating graphics and Pinterest images, Canva is another wonderful (and free depending on the images you choose) resource.

 - Idea Lists – No idea is stupid or too small.
 Any time you have an idea you may want to post about, jot it down.
 I typically start a new draft of a post for each idea I have so I don’t forget it.
 Sometimes it’s just one word or phrase.
 Later I can go back and expand on that idea or I can trash it if I change my mind.
 It’s nice to have options to choose from when you fall into a writing rut.